NoorMajdoub/BYOL-SimCLR-for-Flow-Embeddings-for-Botnet-Detection/README.md

-# Self-Supervised Representation Learning Project
+# BYOL/SimCLR for flow embedding

-This project explores **self-supervised learning** techniques for image representations using BYOL, SimCLR, and a hybrid approach combining both.
+My project explores **self-supervised learning** techniques for image representations using BYOL, SimCLR, and a hybrid approach combining both.
 We evaluate the learned embeddings on a downstream classification task.

 ## Implemented Methods